 Short Property Description

 Michael and I, (both 57 years old) and our friendly labrador Marley, live in our family home, on a private 5 acres, on the Blackall Range (about 425 m above sea level), Sunshine Coast Hinterland, 82 kilometres north of Brisbane.
 Two acres around the house are carefully managed, and the other 3 acres are rainforest, and weedy lantana and privet patches, down to Obi Obi Creek at the bottom of the property.
 Our spare bedroom within the main residence is offered as accommodation for our helper volunteers.
-It has a private external entryway, queen bed, study desk, small dining table, refrigerator, and own bathroom.
-There is a separate cottage on the property where our 19 year old son Tom and partner Lauren live, and a granny flat underneath the main house, where our 23 year old boarder Jonathon lives.
+There is a granny flat underneath the main house, where our 23 year old boarder Jonathon lives, and a separate cottage on the property where our 19 year old son and his partner live.
 We have recently purchased the property, and are keen to establish the veggie patch and orchard, and regenerate areas of rainforest, according to permaculture principles.
 I am a soil consultant, working with regenerative agriculture/organic farmers and market gardeners across Australia, but particularly in south east Queensland.
 A few times a year, I teach soil classes for organic farmers and market gardeners, and also teach the soil component of the permaculture course at Crystal Water Eco Village.
 My speciality is soil mineral balancing.
 I completed a permaculture design certificate 22 years ago, and this will be my third (and last) personal permaculture property set up, but I am only just beginning, so there is much to be done.
 In our spare time, Michael and I both enjoy time on the water, fishing, and snorkelling on the wrecks at Tangalooma.

 Organic/Biological methods we use